fuschini/notion-json-lens/README.md

 # Motivation

 Notion's type objects definition for a DB items' properties can be tricky to work with.
-To get the value of any column, you need to know it's type and the object format of that type accordind to the [Type Objects Reference](https://developers.notion.com/reference/page-property-values#type-objects).
+To get the value of any column, you need to know it's type and the object format of that type according to the [Type Objects Reference](https://developers.notion.com/reference/page-property-values#type-objects).

 For example.
 A column of type `Text` in a notion DB is represented as: